THE PURPOSE OF THE RESURRECTION OF THE PRIESTHOOD (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

-Ye also, as lively [living] stones, are built up a spiritual house, an holy priesthood, to offer up spiritual sacrifices, acceptable to God by Jesus Christ.
+you also, as living stones, are being built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ.
 (I Peter 2:5)

 There will be a resurrection of the royal priesthood in advance of the remainder of the dead of the earth.